 5. Wrist stretching mobility

+It is very important to take care of your wrists at the office.
 Maybe finger pointing sounds a bit funny, but pointing the fingers skyward is good for your forearms, wrist, back, shoulders, neck, chest, and hands.
-What you do is point the palm of your left hand towards the floor and then use the right hand to pull the fingers back and up towards the ceiling.
+What you do is point the palm of your left hand towards the floor and then use your right hand to pull the fingers back and up towards the ceiling.
 The more you pull, the more you increase the stretch.
-You should go gentle on yourself to avoid any unnecessary injuries.
+Do this stretch gently to avoid any unnecessary injuries.

 When you finish with your left hand, do the same with the right.